PSUCompBio/cyclic-disc-damage/README.md

 # cyclic-disc-damage
-Computational Model of Spinal Disc Degeneration (created by Vikram Subramani &amp; Shruti Motiwal
+Computational Model of Spinal Disc Degeneration (created by Vikram Subramani &amp; Shruti Motiwale)

 The matlab code folder contains the Main.m file, which needs to be run in MATLAB.